GoogleChrome/web.dev/src/site/content/en/learn/images/gif/index.md

 When encoded as a GIF, subtle gradients like shadows become mottled, with individual pixels standing out from their surroundings:

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ncTFXA6KsRGAK7Rdvyoi.png", alt="Pink flowers on a green background", width="800", height="595" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ncTFXA6KsRGAK7Rdvyoi.png", alt="Pink flowers on a green background.", width="800", height="595" %}

 In practice, the combination of lossless compression and palette quantization means that GIF isn't very useful in modern web development.
 Lossless compression doesn't do enough to reduce file sizes, and a reduced palette means an obvious reduction in quality.